Healey Creek Hut

 Maintenance status

-Healey Creek Hut was minimally maintained by DOC up until 2004, then that kind of stopped.
-DOC gave up maintaining the access track a considerable time before that and both hut and track are now volunteer maintained.
-The Hut was extremely well built back in 1968, and although structurally sound had started to move sideways on its piles, and the roof was beginning to rust.
-Tom Hayes, a Christchurch Permolat member, put his hand up for the project, secured some Back Country Trust funding and flew a team in in April 2018 to repile and re-roof the Hut and install a water tank.
-Wet weather prevented completion of the piling and external painting and a second visit was made in 2019 to do this.
-Weather again prevented the completion of painting which wasn't done until March 2020.
-The access track was recut and marked in 2018.
+Healey Creek Hut was minimally maintained by the Department of Conservation up until 2004, then that kind of stopped.
+The access track hadn't been maintained for a considerable time before that and was picked up by volunteers in the early 200s.
+The Hut is now also volunteer maintained.
+Healy Creek Hut was extremely well built back in 1968, and although structurally sound, it had started to move sideways on its piles, and the roof was beginning to rust.
+In 2018 Tom Hayes of Christchurch secured some Back Country Trust funding and flew in a team to repile and re-roof the Hut and install a water tank.
+Wet weather prevented completion of the project, and a second visit was made in 2019 to do this.
+Weather prevented the completion of painting which wasn't done until March 2020.
+I recut and marked the access track in 2018.
 In 2022 a toilet was installed as part of a DOC/ volunteer collaboration.

 Location